 Scabies is contagious and can spread quickly through close physical contact in a family, child care group, school class, nursing home or prison.
-Because of the contagious nature of scabies, doctors often recommend treatment for entire families or contact groups.
+Because scabies is so contagious, doctors often recommend treatment for entire families or contact groups.<

 Scabies signs and symptoms include: